#1. Demographics will lie to you, the psychographics of your buyers are more important

 Again, these are just a few, their are other sub-groups within these buyer personas that Louis Vuitton caters to including: Young Male Professional, New Rich Millennial and more...

-#4.
-There may be a reason why there is nothing like your product or service in your area
+may be a reason why there is nothing like your product or service in your area

-Maybe because its not feasible.
-Is their something similar retailers know that you don't?
-Do you're research, more often then not - theirs a reason no other retailers are positioned within that market.
+that you don't?
+Do you're research, more often then not - theirs a reason no

 #5.
-Understand "price resistance"
+Understand

 Louis Vuitton positions itself at a high price as a signal of superior quality.
 Louis Vuitton has continued to increase prices and have invested in creativity and high quality.
 The company invests in extensive laboratory equipment to test products and integrated manufacturing “quality circles” in the production process.
 Louis Vuitton operates a pricing integrity strategy amongst the entire distribution network, thus an LV product will never be reduced in price because there are no sale periods.